Yovanna Ventura Shows Off Full Frontal In Close-Up Bikini Snap

-American model and social media starlet Yovanna Ventura set Instagram on fire this afternoon when she posted an up close and personal shot of herself donning a bright blood-orange colored bikini.
+American model and social media starlet Yovanna Ventura set Instagram on fire this afternoon when she posted an up-close-and-personal shot of herself donning a bright blood-orange-colored bikini.
 The photo was self-taken and did not include her face.

-The sassy summertime snap was taken in a gentle light filter and featured the Miami-native Yovanna laying in the grass wearing a fun and flirty orange-red high waisted two-piece.
-The bottom cut right at the naval and had a several inches thick waistband with a high-cut brief design.
+The sassy summertime snap was taken in a gentle light filter and featured the Miami-native laying in the grass wearing a fun and flirty orange-red high-waisted two-piece.
+The bottom cut right at the naval and had a several-inches-thick waistband with a high-cut brief design.

 The top of the young model’s suit was an adjustable tie-front bikini top that boosted her assets to appear high and perky for the photo.
-The piece showed off a substantial amount of skin in the chest area as the scoop neckline was low and open to the rib line.
+The piece showed off a substantial amount of skin in the chest area, as the scoop neckline was low and open to the rib line.

 The narcissistic selfie was shot to draw attention to the fashionista’s thick, curvy hips and thighs, taut, toned midsection, and ample bosom.
-Yovanna even included a small flower on her stomach with the stem suggestively trailing out of the suits bottom.
+Yovanna even included a small flower on her stomach with the stem suggestively trailing out of the suit’s bottom.

 Ventura is pretty well known for her scantily clad social media posts.
 Judging by the fans’ reactions, this one definitely didn’t disappoint them.
 Posted on Saturday afternoon, the photo had accumulated over 30,000 likes and more than 150 comments in a short period of time.

-The comment section was a buzz with admirers telling the gorgeous model how stunning she looked in her post.
+The comments section was abuzz with admirers telling the gorgeous model how stunning she looked in her post.

 The full-frontal snap included a second image of Yovanna on her back with her hips twisted toward the side as she put her voluptuous backside on display.
 Ventura suggestively ran her fingers through her hair as her hands cast a shadow over her face while she looked back at the camera.